-The module includes one ASIC, x2 64bit LPDDR4x DRAMs and supporting circuits.
-Whole system should contain all the circuits within the M.2 standard form factor and should not request any auxiliary circuit on the system mother board to meet the interface spec.
+The module includes one ASIC, 2x 64bit LPDDR4x DRAMs, and supporting circuits.
+All of the circuitry shall be within the M.2 standard form factor and should not require any auxiliary circuit on the system mother board to meet the interface spec.

-Fig. 1 dispalys a recommended placement of the M.2 module.
-The ASIC is expected to be sitting in the center area on top side for the best of thermal purpose.
-Vendor can adjust the placement based on the trade off between thermal and routing study.
+The recommended placement of M.2 module is shown in Fig.1.
+The ASIC shall be placed on the top side of the board and ideally is expected to be sitting in the center area of the board for optimal thermal performance.
+The supplier can adjust the placement based on the tradeoff between thermal and routing study.